Ethan Marks

 The fact that it needed to be a rule implies that there is precedent

 I burst out laughing when I first read that sign.
-Then I stopped laughing when I considered the implication that ocassionally fighter jets just drop ordanance on a National Park.
+Then I stopped laughing when I considered the implication that occasionally fighter jets just drop ordnance on a National Park.
 Then I compromised between these two emotions by quietly giggling.

 Conclusion